puzzle/delivery-pipeline-concept/stages/02-packaging/packaging.md

 To build the container:

 * take newest Baseimage for your Container,
-* run software and library updates
+* run software and library updates, and
-* only install really needed software and libraries for running the application.
+* install (only) required software and libraries for running the application.

 Container build best practices: [Container Build](../../best-practices.md#container-build)